-Poisoning in the Bloodstream
+Poisoning in the bloodstream

-Reduction in Palette
+Reduction in palate

-Another risk of rotten teeth is the ability to appreciate a diverse variety of food because it is difficult to eat certain foods with severe pain from infections.
+Another risk of rotten teeth is the losing ability to appreciate a diverse variety of food because it is difficult to eat certain foods with severe pain from infections.

 Certain foods may also give a burning sensation, reducing the pleasure of enjoying the food.

-Don't wait for bacteria to spread to the neck, jaw, brain, or blood.
+If symptoms of an infected tooth are present, visit a dentist immediately.
+Don't wait for bacteria to spread to the neck, jaw, brain or blood.
 Practice excellent oral hygiene to prevent tooth infections

 Request an appointment in our Marietta dentist office here: https://www.mytotaldentistry.com.